thunlp/Unified-DeltaTuning/README.md

 bash sricpts/transfer_singletask_adapter-from-glue-sst2.sh
 ```

-The different argument from Subspace Approximation is `load_PET_enc_dec_path`,  from which we load checkpont to get the subspace.
+The different argument from Subspace Approximation is `load_PET_enc_dec_path`,  from which we load checkpoint to get the subspace.

 <center>
 <img src="figs/single-task-optimization.png" width="80%">